hhurongzhe/Three-Body-Jacobi/README.md

 - This code requires openmp only.
 - A C++ compiler with a makefile would be enough.
 So I provide an exmaple in “Makefile”.
-- However, I use Xmake personally, which is a lightweight and fast building utility based on lua.
-See “xmake.lua”.

 ### Usage